-All the children produced texts elicited according to the procedures described in the subsequent section and also answered a reading comprehension assessment (see Burman, Nunes, & Evans, 2007) for the purposes of validation.
-Reading comprehension and writing are significantly correlated (Shanahan, 1984; Shanahan & Lomax, 1986; Parodi, 2006).
+All the children produced texts elicited according to the procedures described in the subsequent section and also answered a reading comprehension assessment (see Burman et al., 2007) for the purposes of validation.
+Reading comprehension and writing are significantly correlated (Shanahan, 1984; Shanahan and Lomax, 1986; Parodi, 2007).
 This validation procedure was also used by Heefner and Shaw (1996).